ejedev/jac8/README.md

 Install the required modules with `pip3 install -r requirements.txt`

 You can run a game with `python3 main.py path/to/file.ch8`.

+There are three different `modes`, defined by the Timendus quirk test.
+They are the following:

+- `chip8`
+- `schip`
+- `xochip`

+The default value is `schip`.
+You can select one with `-m` or `--mode.` Example: `python3 main.py --mode chip8 game.ch8`.
+Please note that these modes currently **do not** provide support for SuperChip and XO-Chip specific instructions.
+They just cover any changes to original Chip-8 instructions or behaviour (ex `BNNN` to `BXNN`.)

 You can specify the amount of cycles per frame with `-c int` or `--cycles int`.
 This interpreter runs at 60 frames per second.
 If not provided, a default value of 15 is used which may be too fast for some games.